 Sometimes, the only change that you need to make to your child custody case is minor.
 When you already have an order in place, you might need to make changes quickly or changes that are temporary.
 For example, if the non-custodial parent usually exercises parenting time every other weekend, you might want to switch weekends with the other parent in order to accommodate a family event.
 In that case, you can reach out to the other parent to see if they’re in agreement.
 If they agree in writing, your mutual written confirmation may be enough evidence for the court to enforce the agreement.

-When your intended custody changes amount to a change in custody or they’re permanent changes, it’s to submit the change to the court for the judge’s signature.
+When your intended custody changes amount to a change in custody or they’re permanent changes, it’s best to submit the change to the court for the judge’s signature.
 A formal court stipulation clears up any questions or gray areas, and it also allows the court to revisit the child support award if it’s appropriate.
 Our experienced child support attorneys in New York can help you determine if you can resolve your matter by an informal agreement or if you should go back to the court with an order to make it official.

 In some cases, you can resolve your custody issues without going to court.
-It’s not the outcome in all cases.
-Our New York child custody attorneys can help you determine what’s for you and your children in your case.
+It’s not the best outcome in all cases.
+Our New York child custody attorneys can help you determine what’s best for you and your children in your case.